#AlekMinassian Has Been Charged With 10 Counts Of Murder

-A man identified as Alek Minassian has been arrested as the suspect in the Toronto van attack that has left ten people dead and others injured.
-Minassian is due in court the morning reportedly to be formally charged with intentionally driving a white Ryder van onto the sidewalk hitting “everything in his path” for approximately a half mile within the Toronto city limits.
-Alek Minassian was officially charged with ten counts of murder this morning.
+A man identified as Alek Minassian has been arrested as the suspect in the Toronto van attack that has left 10 people dead and others injured.
+Minassian is due in court this morning reportedly to be formally charged for crimes related to intentionally driving a white Ryder van onto the sidewalk and hitting “everything in his path” for approximately a half mile within the Toronto city limits.
+Alek Minassian was officially charged with 10 counts of murder this morning.

 What Is Known So Far About Alek Minassian

 The story is developing, but here is what is known about suspected Toronto van crash driver Alek Minassian at this point, according to Heavy.
-Alek Minassian, 25, is a student at Seneca College in Richmond Hill, Ontario, Canada according to his LinkedIn page, and a report from CNN said that Minassian is known to Canadian law enforcement.
+Alek Minassian, 25, is a student at Seneca College in Richmond Hill, Ontario, Canada, according to his LinkedIn page, and a report from CNN said that Minassian is known to Canadian law enforcement.

 According to U.S. and Canadian law enforcement officials, Alek Minassian allegedly researched and chatted online about the Isla Vista killings in California back in 2014.
-The case involved 22-year old Elliott Rodger who killed six people and injured fourteen when he went on a homicidal rampage.
+The case involved 22-year old Elliott Rodger who killed six people and injured 14 when he went on a homicidal rampage.
 Rodger stabbed three men in his apartment before driving to a sorority house where he shot three students.
-After that, Rodger drove to a deli and shot another student, and then began driving through the city, shooting pedestrians while swerving to hit some with his car.
+After that, Rodger drove to a deli and shot another student, and then began driving through the city shooting pedestrians while swerving to hit some with his car.
 He later killed himself with a gunshot wound to the head.

-A fellow student at Seneca College, Joseph Pham confirmed that Alek Minassian was in class last week, but described him as a loner who was “socially awkward.”
+A fellow student at Seneca College, Joseph Pham, confirmed that Alek Minassian was in class last week and described him as a loner who was “socially awkward.”

 “He didn’t really talk to anyone.”